jaimegonzalezj/Instances-MISP-DDILP-paper/README.md

 # Instances for the Maximum Independent Set Problem (MISP)

-This set of 700 MISP Instances is used in the computational experiments of the following paper:
+This set of 700 MISP instances is used in the computational experiments of the following paper:

 - JE Gonzalez, A. Cire, A. Lodi, and LM Rousseau.
-Integrated Integer Programming and Decision Diagram Search Tree, with an Application to the Maximum Independent Set Problem.
-Under review in Constraints.
+Integrated Integer Programming and Decision Diagram Search Tree with an Application to the Maximum Independent Set Problem.

 The instance filename corresponds to id-fam-n-p.txt where:
 - id: id number of the instance